-This chart reveals the tight correlation between real (i.e. adjusted for inflation) new house sales prices and real wages/salaries.
-Every time house prices get ahead of earnings, house prices decline sharply.
+This chart reveals the tight correlation between real (i.e., adjusted for inflation) new house sales prices and real wages/salaries.
+Every time house prices get ahead of earnings, and house prices decline sharply.
 Since these are real prices/wages, they go down when prices/wages don't keep up with inflation.
-So while nominal house prices didn't sag much in the late 1960s as inflation took off, they fell sharply when adjusted for inflation
+So while nominal house prices didn't say much in the late 1960s as inflation took off, they fell sharply when adjusted for inflation.

 - Housing Bubble #1 is clearly visible as house prices skyrocketed far above earnings in the 2004-2008 period.
-The gap between house prices and earnings widened to an unprecedented degree, and this extreme resulted in an equally unprecedented crash in housing valuations.
+The gap between house prices and earnings widened to an unprecedented degree, which resulted in an equally unprecedented crash in housing valuations.

-- Now the gap between real house prices and real earnings is even wider than it was in Housing Bubble #1.
+- The gap between real house prices and real earnings is even wider than in Housing Bubble #1.
 History (and common sense) suggest that housing prices will once again fall sharply.
-The situation today is so bad that even in countries like Canada Real Estate prices start to cone down.
+The situation today is so bad that even in countries like Canada, Real Estate prices start to come down.
 To expect anything different is unrealistic and highly dangerous to one's financial well-being.

 30 Reasons to sell Real Estate: